NCAR/DART/guide/verifying-installation.rst

 * Mac:
 * /Applications/MATLAB_R20XXx.app

-If these do not work, and you are still faced with the error ``command not
+``R20XXx`` must also be replaced with the version of MATLAB that you have installed.
+For example, the full command for a Mac user having installed the latest version of MATLAB would be ``/Applications/MATLAB_R2022a.app/bin/matlab -nodesktop``.

-found: matlab``, you can identify your path by opening the MATLAB application and using the ``matlabroot`` command.
+If the corresponding MATLABROOT listed above does not work, you can identify the correct MATLABROOT by opening the MATLAB application and executing the command ``matlabroot``, which will display the correct location.

+Upon successfully launching MATLAB, the MATLAB header will be outputted to your terminal as it is below.

 .. code-block:: bash